davisanc/AzureSecurityLabs/README.md

 ## Lab Series

-1. Redeem your Azure Passes and activate your credit
+1. Create a Microsoft Account, redeem your Azure Passes and activate your credit
 2. Configuration needed before starting the labs
 3. Deploy the solution
 4. Lab 1 - Protecting the Network Perimeter – NSG (Network Security Groups)